jpanneton/gifsmos-v/README.md

 Click the preview button to open the preview panel.
 You can preview your future SVG animation either by scrubbing through the snapshots with the slider, or by clicking the play/pause button on the preview image.
-The animation will run at (roughly) a speed determined by the "Interval" option in the settings panel, so it will give you a good idea what the final SVG animation will look like.
+The animation will run at (roughly) a speed determined by the "Interval" option in the burst panel, so it will give you a good idea of what the final SVG animation will look like.

 ### Adjusting image settings

 Click the settings button to open the settings panel.
-There you can set the desired image dimensions which will affect how the elements are scaled within the graph (applies to both the captured snapshots and the final SVG animation), as well as the interval between frames in the generated SVG.
+There you can set the desired image dimensions which will affect how the elements are scaled within the graph (applies to both the captured snapshots and the final SVG animation), as well as the viewport computing strategy.

 ### Generating and downloading a SVG